Klaudit/honbot-django/README.md

 Current Issues
 -------
-Player recent matches are loading entire match rather than PlayerMatch from DB
-    * Issue with this is matches that aren't loaded into db
-    * move to ajax and json
+Move recent matches to ajax and json
+When grabbing matches always grab max and have a queue of matches
-Advanced stats should be stored somehow
+* Advanced stats should be stored somehow
     * Chat can be json.dumped
     * builds can be arrays or stored in individual columns
     * Move away from small icons and use large icons only (not sure if good idea) Items not being stored for matches
 __Banners need to be available, fuck casual and public players__
     * Ajax modal